kevincvanhorn/lexathon-mips/README.md

 # lexathon-in-C++
-v1.02
+v1.03
 Add the Dictionary.txt file to your project folder so the program can find it.

 Added shuffle option.

 Game can now read player answer and search for it in dictionary.

-Now attempting to implement timer.
+Refining search algorithm.